dandi/dandi-archive/doc/design/embargo-redesign.md

 example).
 The approach eliminates the problematic user stores listed above, and it has the advantage of simplicity as well, while reasonably preserving the secretive nature of embargoed Dandisets.

+## A Note on Future Work

+The concept of "embargo" originates with NIH and its offer of a period in which researchers can conduct studies and publish results without fear of being scooped, in exchange for committing to publish their data after that embargo period; as such, it is a somewhat complex collection of functionality that rests upon the ability to hide objects in DANDI's S3 bucket.

+Other upcoming features that users have asked for, such as the ability to upload "restricted" data (i.e., data that is viewable freely by users authorized do so generally, but no others), will also make use of some of the rudimentary elements that are driving this embargo design.